The topic for the 2024-2025 School Year: “How Optimism Has Guided Me Through Trying Times”

 History of the Optimist Oratorical Contest

 First conducted in 1928, this is the second most popular Optimist International Program.
 Nearly 2,000 clubs participate in this program each year.
 The winners at the Club level receive medallions and Zone winners receive a plaque.
-Districts have the opportunity to provide two $2,500 scholarships or a first place scholarship of $2,500, a second place scholarship of $1,500, and a third place scholarship of $1,000.
+Districts can provide two $2,500 scholarships or a first-place scholarship of $2,500, a second-place scholarship of $1,500, and a third-place scholarship of $1,000.

 A look at a winning Oratorical Contest speech